Explanation

 How Borealis uses it

-Transparency is operationalized across multiple BM Score dimensions, primarily in decision transparency (20%) and audit completeness (10%).
+Transparency is operationalized across multiple BTS dimensions, primarily in decision transparency (20%) and audit completeness (10%).
 The Hedera-anchored certification record is itself a transparency mechanism - making the certification process auditable by any third party.